vwochnik/kontent-custom-element-samples/ItemSynchronizer/README.md

 ### Restrictions

-  - TODO: Asset and modular content can't be synchronized if created after cloning
+  - TODO: Asset and modular content elements are not synced